a-sriel/project-1/devlog.md

 2025-10-24 19:52

 For this session, I need to finish the menu in the driver, add input error handling, and just generally clean up the menu interface.
 I also want to double check that my encryption logic is correct.
 I also need to make sure the history in the driver is working, and to print the menu of options to the user so that they know what to choose from.

+Updated menu interface and history interface have been partially implemented.
+History was changed to a map, so user could access each string at a given index.